Avantika2121/Clothing-App/README.md

 2. As a User, I should be able to update a category.
 3. As a User, I should be able to get all categories.
 4. As a User, I should be able to delete a category and all items within it.
+5. 3.
+As a user, I should be able to create an item from within a category, automatically assigning the item to that specific category.

 **Seasons Model**

 1. As a User, I should be able to create a season.
 2. As a User, I should be able to delete a season and all the items within it.
 3. As a User, I should be able to get a season all the items within it.
+4. 3.
+As a user, I should be able to create an item from within a season, automatically assigning the item to that specific season.

 **Gender Model**

-1. As a User, I should be able to create male or female gender.
+1. As a User, I should be able to create a gender.
 2. As a User, I should be able to get all items based on the gender.
+3. As a user, I should be able to create an item from within a gender, automatically assigning the item to that specific gender.